rsanandres/jaxstats/README.md

 ## Note

 This application requires a valid Riot Games API key.
 You can obtain one from the [Riot Games Developer Portal](https://developer.riotgames.com/).

+## Local Kubernetes Deployment

+For step-by-step instructions on running JaxStats locally with Kubernetes and KinD, see [DEPLOYMENT.md](./DEPLOYMENT.md).